 Health Benefits of the MIND Diet

-1) The MIND Diet Improves Brain Health
+1) Brain Health

-In numerous human and animal studies, foods highlighted in the MIND diet reduced the risk of Alzheimer’s and dementia, and improved memory.
+In numerous human and animal studies, foods highlighted in the MIND diet reduced the incidence of Alzheimer’s and dementia, and improved memory.
 This was particularly so in those with healthy brain function or at the very early stages of cognitive decline.

 Alzheimer’s and Dementia

-In observational studies of ~2-10k people aged 55 years or older, eating MIND diet foods protected against Alzheimer’s and dementia.
+In observational studies of between 2,000 and 10,000 people aged 55 years or older, eating MIND diet foods protected against Alzheimer’s and dementia.
 On the other hand, eating white bread, high-fat dairy products, eggs, meat, fried foods, and sweets was linked to an increased rate of disease [46, 47, 48, 49].

 Memory and Cognition